ErikFortune/ts-bcp47/docs/ts-bcp47.bcp47.tagnormalization.md

 ## Bcp47.TagNormalization type

-Describes the degree of normalization that has been applied to a language tag.
+Describes the degree of normalization of a language tag.

 <b>Signature:</b>